A Walking Tour and History of Ipswich

 Sullivan Insurance is located in the colonial style brick building known as the Abraham Wait house, constructed in 1832.
 Wait and his brother operated a shoe store on Market Street, and over the years the building has been used as a bank, business office, doctor’s office, and dwelling house.
 The last residential use was by two women, Ms Wait and Ms Russell.

-20 Market St, the Stacey-Ross house was built in 1734.
-The 2nd Period building houses the law offices of Ross and Ross.
+20 Market St, the Stacey-Ross house was built in 1734, and houses the law offices of Ross and Ross.
+The Stacey-Ross house is unique as a surviving early eighteenth-century building that was moved from the lower green at Market Square to this location 100 years after its construction, and still survives in its “new” home almost 175 years after its move.
 The house was owned by Abigail Ross Kimball and her husband Eben Kimball in the second half of the 19th century.

 The Caldwell Building is the oldest large commercial building on Market Street.
 In 1792 Dr. John Manning erected a factory at this location to manufacture blankets.
 On the roof squatted a great octagonal horizontal windmill to power the machinery.
 The business quickly proved unprofitable and was converted to shops.
 When the old building burned in 1869, it was quickly replaced by the Caldwell Block.